Ahmad-Zaky/folio_okapi_local_environment/README.md

 * in case your `postgres` is running in a docker container you need to review two configurations `DB_CMD_CONTAINER`, and `DB_CMD_PSQL_WITH_DOCKER`
     - `DB_CMD_CONTAINER` should have your container name as a value.
     - `DB_CMD_PSQL_WITH_DOCKER` should be have "true" value.
+* running `db` commands with `postgres` not running docker has not been tested, so you may encounter problems, if os create issues on the repo so we can fix it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>